hyperfiddle/rcf/README.md

 RCF is specifically engineered to support [hyperfiddle/photon, our upcoming reactive dialect of Clojure](https://hyperfiddle.notion.site/Reactive-Clojure-You-don-t-need-a-web-framework-you-need-a-web-language-44b5bfa526be4af282863f34fa1cfffc), that we intend to test, document and teach with RCF.

 Hype quotes:
+* "I think people make the mistake of comparing this with other methods of inlining tests near their function definitions (which has been possible, though uncommon, for a long time).
+The integration with the REPL, low syntax/interface, reduces friction and makes testing more attractive as a language of communication and verification."
+* "RCF has changed my habits with regards to tests.
+It is so much easier than flipping back and forth between files, you get my preferred work habits - work in a comment block until something works.
+But before RCF I never took the time to turn comment blocks into an automated test"
+* "I currently use this to do leetcode style questions as 'fun practice.'
+It certainly didn't feel fun before!"
 * "I used hyperfiddle/RCF in a recent successful interview.
 RCF was a massive help in communication and a fast tool for thought whilst under the conditions of technical interview."
-* "I currently use this to do leetcode style questions as 'fun practice.'
-It certainly didn't feel fun before!"
-* "I think people make the mistake of comparing this with other methods of inlining tests near their function definitions (which has been possible, though uncommon, for a long time).
-The integration with the REPL, low syntax/interface, reduces friction and makes testing more attractive as a language of communication and verification."

 # Dependency